Skip to main content

 For further information about carbon management at the University and how you can get involved, please contact us.

-Solar photovoltaic (PV) project
+Solar Photovoltaic (PV) Project

 What is the project?

 As part of Newcastle University’s Climate Action Plan, and our target to increase the amount of renewable energy generation on campus, this project will install solar photovoltaic (PV) arrays on the rooftops of many of our buildings on campus.
+These new arrays will boost the generation capacity provided by our existing solar panels on buildings including King’s Gate, the Great North Museum Hancock, and the Cassie, Henry Daysh, Stephenson, and Devonshire buildings.

 It is anticipated that this project will reduce the University’s imports from the national electricity grid by an estimated 1.8 million kWh per year.
 This is expected to reduce Scope 1 and 2 CO2e emissions by over 380 tonnes a year.
 You can find out more about our carbon scopes and Newcastle University’s net zero ambitions on our Sustainability blog.